-STH is treated through a single dose of deworming medicine, either Albendazole® donated by GlaxoSmithKline, or Mebendazole® donated by Johnson and Johnson.
+Intestinal worms are treated with a single dose of medication: either Albendazole® donated by GlaxoSmithKline, or Mebendazole® donated by Johnson and Johnson.

 Medication is distributed to schools and communities.
 Specially trained school teachers play a key role in distributing and administering these vital treatments.

-Soil-transmitted helminths can cause symptoms such as anaemia, intestinal obstruction, inflammation of the colon, impaired development, and death.
-These significantly decrease the quality of life of those affected and can have negative long-term effects on employment, education, fertility and happiness.
-We aim to use our NTD programmes to target entire communities of at-risk men, women and children to eliminate these diseases.
+Intestinal worms can cause symptoms such as anaemia, intestinal obstruction, inflammation of the colon, impaired development, and even death.
+Our NTD programmes aim to target entire communities of at-risk men, women and children to eliminate these diseases.

-In 2017, Sightsavers treated more than 12.1 million people for soil-transmitted helminths.
-In the same year we trained more than 237,000 volunteer community drug distributors to distribute treatments to everyone in their local communities.
-Medication is distributed to schools and communities to kill and prevent the spread of helminths.
-The disease is often treated at the same time as schistosomiasis.
+In 2017, Sightsavers treated more than 12.1 million people for intestinal worms, and trained more than 237,000 volunteers to distribute treatments in their local communities.
+Medication is also distributed in schools, and the disease is often treated at the same time as schistosomiasis.

 As part of our community and school programmes, we aim to educate local communities about the importance of hygiene to stop the spread of disease.
 Access to and use of clean water and sanitation, as well as good hygienic practices such as wearing shoes and washing hands, is vital for preventing and controlling the spread of intestinal worms.